Loycifer/resRand.js/README.md

 #resRand.js
-resRand.js is an easy-to-use JavaScript object for restricted randomization of experimental stimuli, controlled trials, or your large collection of rare porcelain clowns.
+resRand.js is an easy-to-use JavaScript object for restricted randomisation of experimental stimuli, controlled trials, or your large collection of rare porcelain clowns.

 ##Contents
 - [Overview](#overview)